-Liposuction is a surgical procedure that uses a suction technique to remove fat from specific areas of the body, such as the abdomen, hips, thighs, buttocks, arms or neck.
-Liposuction also shapes (contours) these areas.
+Liposuction is a type of surgery.
+It uses suction to remove fat from specific areas of the body, such as the stomach, hips, thighs, buttocks, arms or neck.
+Liposuction also shapes these areas.
+That process is called contouring.
 Other names for liposuction include lipoplasty and body contouring.

-Liposuction isn’t typically considered an overall weight-loss method or a weight-loss alternative.
-If you're overweight, you're likely to lose more weight through diet and exercise or through bariatric procedures — such as gastric bypass surgery — than you would with liposuction.
+Liposuction isn’t considered an overall weight-loss method or a weight-loss alternative.
+People who are overweight can lose more weight through diet and exercise or through other kinds of surgery than with liposuction.

 Why it's done

-Liposuction is used to remove fat from areas of the body that haven't responded to diet and exercise, such as the:
+Liposuction removes fat from areas of the body that don't respond to diet and exercise.
+These include the:

-In addition, liposuction can sometimes be used for breast reduction or treatment of gynecomastia.
+In addition, liposuction can sometimes be used to reduce extra breast tissue in men — a condition called gynecomastia.

-When you gain weight, fat cells increase in size and volume.
-In turn, liposuction reduces the number of fat cells in a specific area.
-The amount of fat removed depends on the appearance of the area and the volume of fat.
-The resulting contour changes are generally permanent — as long as your weight remains stable.
+When you gain weight, fat cells get bigger.
+Liposuction lowers the number of fat cells in a specific area.
+The amount of fat removed depends on what the area looks like and the volume of fat.
+The resulting shape changes are usually permanent as long as your weight remains the same.

-After liposuction, the skin molds itself to the new contours of the treated areas.
-If you have good skin tone and elasticity, the skin is likely to appear smooth.
-If your skin is thin with poor elasticity, however, the skin in the treated areas may appear loose.
+After liposuction, the skin molds itself to the new shapes of the treated areas.
+If you have good skin tone and elasticity, the skin usually looks smooth.
+If your skin is thin and not elastic, the skin in the treated areas may look loose.

-Liposuction doesn't improve cellulite dimpling or other skin surface irregularities.
-Likewise, liposuction doesn't remove stretch marks.
+Liposuction doesn't help with dimpled skin from cellulite or other differences in the surface of the skin.
+Liposuction also doesn't remove stretch marks.

-To be a candidate for liposuction, you must be in good health without conditions that could complicate surgery — such as restricted blood flow, coronary artery disease, diabetes or a weak immune system.
+To have liposuction, you must be in good health without conditions that could make surgery more difficult.
+These can include blood flow problems, coronary artery disease, diabetes or a weak immune system.

-As with any major surgery, liposuction carries risks, such as bleeding and a reaction to anesthesia.
-Possible complications specific to liposuction include:
+As with any surgery, liposuction has risks.
+These risks include bleeding and a reaction to anesthesia.
+Other risks specific to liposuction include:

 - Contour irregularities.
-Your skin may appear bumpy, wavy or withered due to uneven fat removal, poor skin elasticity and unusual healing.
+Your skin may appear bumpy, wavy or withered due to uneven fat removal, poor skin elasticity and scarring.
 These changes may be permanent.
-Damage beneath the skin from the thin tube (cannula) that's used during liposuction may give the skin a permanent spotted appearance.

-- Fluid accumulation.
-Temporary pockets of fluid (seromas) can form under the skin.
-This fluid may need to be drained with a needle.
+- Fluid buildup.
+Temporary pockets of fluid, called seromas, can form under the skin.
+They may need to be drained using a needle.

 - Numbness.
-You may feel temporary or permanent numbness in the affected area.
-Temporary nerve irritation also is possible.
+You may feel temporary or permanent numbness in the treated areas.
+Nerves in the area also may feel irritated.

 - Infection.
 Skin infections are rare but possible.
 A severe skin infection may be life-threatening.

 - Internal puncture.
-Rarely, a cannula that penetrates too deeply may puncture an internal organ.
-This may require emergency surgical repair.
+Rarely, if the thin tube used during surgery penetrates too deeply, it may puncture an internal organ.
+This may require emergency surgery to repair the organ.

 - Fat embolism.
-Pieces of loosened fat may break away and become trapped in a blood vessel and gather in the lungs or travel to the brain.
+Pieces of fat may break away and become trapped in a blood vessel.
+They then may gather in the lungs or travel to the brain.
 A fat embolism is a medical emergency.

 - Kidney and heart problems.
-Shifts in fluid levels as fluids are being injected and suctioned out can cause potentially life-threatening kidney, heart and lung problems.
+When large volumes of liposuction are performed, fluid shifts.
+This can cause possibly life-threatening kidney, heart and lung problems.

 - Lidocaine toxicity.
-Lidocaine is an anesthetic often administered with fluids injected during liposuction to help manage pain.
-Although generally safe, in rare circumstances, lidocaine toxicity can occur, causing serious heart and central nervous system problems.
+Lidocaine is a medicine that is used to help manage pain.
+It's often given with fluids injected during liposuction.
+Although lidocaine usually is safe, lidocaine toxicity sometimes can occur, causing serious heart and central nervous system problems.

-The risk of complications increases if the surgeon is working on larger surfaces of your body or doing multiple procedures during the same operation.
-Talk to your surgeon about how these risks apply to you.
+The risk of complications rises if the surgeon works on larger body surfaces or does multiple procedures during the same operation.
+Talk to the surgeon about how these risks apply to you.

 How you prepare

 Before the procedure, discuss with your surgeon what to expect from the surgery.
-Your surgeon will review your medical history, and ask about any medical conditions you may have and any medications, supplements or herbs you may be taking.
+Your surgeon will review your medical history and ask about any medical conditions you may have.
+Tell the surgeon about any medicines, supplements or herbs you are taking.

-Your surgeon will recommend that you stop taking certain medications, such as blood thinners or NSAIDs, at least three weeks prior to surgery.
-You may also need to get certain lab tests before your procedure.
+Your surgeon will recommend that you stop taking certain medicines, such as blood thinners or nonsteroidal anti-inflammatory drugs (NSAIDs), at least a week before surgery.
+You also may need to get certain lab tests before your procedure.

-If your procedure requires the removal of only a small amount of fat, the surgery may be done in an office setting.
-If a large amount of fat will be removed — or if you plan to have other procedures done at the same time — the surgery may take place in a hospital followed by an overnight stay.
-In either case, arrange for someone to drive you home and stay with you for at least the first night after the procedure.
+If only a small amount of fat is to be removed, the surgery may be done in a clinic or medical office.
+If a large amount of fat will be removed or if you have other procedures done at the same time, the surgery may take place in a hospital.
+In either case, find someone to drive you home and stay with you for at least the first night after the procedure.

 What you can expect